guimauveb/tinyDLM/README.md

     - [ ] Schedule download start
     - [ ] Compute / Display ETA
     - [ ] Limit download speed
-    - [ ] Select download directory (transfers are stored in 'downloads')
+    - [ ] Select download directory (transfers are stored in 'downloads') by creating a file explorer
     - [ ] Save downloads on exit and restore them on the next launch